Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation

-Infinite-time averaging maps the Hamiltonian orbit to the commuting leaf; at that point, it is widely believed that ergodic principles such as the eigenstate thermalization hypothesis apply.
-This naturally raises the question of whether ETH admits an extension away from the commuting leaf (cf. Ref.~\cite{Foini2025Out}); namely, whether for an appropriate class of observables (presumably, local ones) typical states within a given leaf are locally indistinguishable from the corresponding leaf-canonical ensemble (or from its microcanonical counterpart).
-Focusing on diagonal ETH, one may ask whether for any local observable $O$ there exists a smooth function $f_O$ such that for typical eigenstates $\ket{\Psi_i}$ of $H_\rho$ with $E_{\rho,i}\approx E$ (cf. \eqref{eq:Yu})
+Unlike the commuting leaf, a generic leaf is not invariant under the time evolution generated by $H$: it is transported to another leaf while preserving the multiset of energy variances of its pure-state ensemble.
+Thus, even for a generic Hamiltonian, unitary evolution explores only a thin subset of state space (see also Ref.~\cite{Fagotti2019On}).
+On the other hand, the infinite-time average over the Hamiltonian orbit lies on the commuting leaf, where it is widely believed that ergodic principles such as the eigenstate thermalization hypothesis apply.
+This naturally raises the question of whether ETH admits an extension away from the commuting leaf (cf. Ref.~\cite{Foini2025Out}); namely, whether typical states within a given leaf are locally indistinguishable from the corresponding leaf-canonical ensemble (or from its microcanonical counterpart).
+Focusing on diagonal ETH, one may ask whether, for any local observable $O$ and leaf $\mathcal L$, there exists a smooth function $f_{O,\mathcal L}$ such that, for eigenstates $\ket{\Psi_i}$ of $H_\rho$ with $E_{\rho,i}\approx E$ (cf.~\eqref{eq:Yu}),

-and the fluctuations within the energy shell vanish as the system size grows.
-If such a leaf-resolved ETH holds, then the state could be effectively replaced at \emph{any} time by an appropriate effective thermodynamic ensemble, rather than only after long-time dephasing.